zalanwastaken/typer/README.md

-# ATTENTION !: TYPER IS NOW LICENCED UNDER ZLIB INSTEAD TO MIT ZERO ATTRUBTUION<br>
+# ATTENTION !: NOW VERSIONS OF TYPER ARE DEVELOPED UNDER A NEW LICENCE PLEASE CHECK licence.txt !<br>
 # Typer<br>
 **DM me for better name ideas :|**
 ## A text editor made with LOVE2D.<br>